-- Make yourselves comfortable and cosy during reading times, try to become completely involved and give your undivided attention. - Choose a time for reading when there is nothing else you would much rather be doing e.g. watching a favourite television programme. - Keep your reading sessions short (10 15 minutes) and stop if either of you is too tired. - Use lots of positive praise and encouragement, try not to be critical, angry or make a fuss about mistakes. - Discourage any feelings of competition with other children at home or school.

-- If the book seems too hard, read it through and talk about the parts that seemed interesting to your child.
-If the book seems too easy remember that everyone likes to relax sometimes with an easy read and this builds up confidence. - Sometimes children want to re-read a book (maybe several times over) and this should be encouraged.
+- Make yourselves comfortable and cosy during reading times, try to become completely involved and give your undivided attention. - Choose a time for reading when there is nothing else you would much rather be doing e.g. watching a favourite television programme. - Keep your reading sessions short (10 15 minutes) and stop if either of you is too tired. - Use lots of positive praise and encouragement, try not to be critical, angry or make a fuss about mistakes as the shared reading experience is most important. - Discourage any feelings of competition with other children at home or school. - o If the book seems too hard, read it through and talk about the parts that seemed interesting to your child.
+If the book seems too easy remember that everyone likes to relax sometimes with an easy read and this builds up confidence. - Sometimes children want to re-read a book (maybe several times over) and this should be encouraged and is expected within EYFS and KS1 to build fluency with decoding.
 Children will learn from anyone who shows an interest in their development.
-So encourage brothers, sisters, cousins, grandparents, aunts and uncles to join in.
+So, encourage brothers, sisters, cousins, grandparents, aunts and uncles to join in.